ItsRoy69/Leetcode-Practice/README.md

-# DSA
+# Leetcode-Practice

-This will contain all the DSA questions that I'll solve
+This will contain all the Leetcode-Practice questions that I'll solve